NewForce-at-Mountwest/welcome-to-nashville-the-silly-toucans/README.md

 ## Visual Feature List

-To help you along, here is a wireframe of how your app might look. **Note that this wireframe includes the first stretch goal.
+To help you along, here is a wireframe of how your app might look.
+**Note:**
+- This wireframe shows a restaurant search instead of a brewery search.
+We had some problems with the restaurant API, so we switched it to breweries.
+- This wireframe includes the first stretch goal.
 For MVP, you would not need the "Save" buttons or the "My Itinerary" section.**

 ![welcome wireframe](https://github.com/nashville-software-school/welcome-to-nashville/blob/master/welcome_nash_wireframe2.png?raw=true)